carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

   - RDS runs on Virtual Machines (can’t log in to the OS or SSH in)
   - RDS is not serverless — (one exception Aurora Serverless)
 - RDS Main Features
-  - **Multi AZ Deployment** > Used for HA
+  - **Multi AZ Deployment** > Used for Primary Database HA
     - Have a primary and secondary database, if you lose the primary database, AWS would detect and automatically update the DNS to point at the secondary database.
     - You can force a fail-over from AZ to another by rebooting the RDS instance.
   - **Read Replicas** > Used for Scaling, improving Performance (not millisecond latency)
     - A Read Replica allows you to have read-only copies (Upto 5 Read replicas) of your production database.
 This is achieved by using Asynchronous replication so reads are eventually consistent.
 Every time you write to the main database, it is replicated in the secondary databases.
-    - Once RDS is selected as MultiAZ ==> Create a **read replica as a Multi-AZ DB instance**.
+    - Once RDS Master is selected as MultiAZ ==> Create a **read replica as a Multi-AZ DB instance**.
-      - Exam Tip: Do not confuse with "Deploy a read replica in a different AZ to the master DB instance" (this is not Multi-AZ and not HA)
-      - Amazon RDS creates a standby of your replica in another Availability Zone for failover support for the replica, even in a different Region of your running RDS instance.
-You pay for replication cross Region, but not for cross AZ.
+      - Exam Tip: For HA Master DB and Read Replica must be in different AZs.
     - Requirement: **Source DB must have automatic backups turned on in order to deploy a read replica**.
     - You can have read replicas of read replicas (but watch out for latency)
     - Each read replica will have its own DNS end point.